-All our project work is done by volunteers and the Society would like to thank them for their hard work.
+All our project work is done by volunteers and the Society is grateful to them for their hard work.
 New volunteers are always welcome and if you feel you can assist in any way please contact the person shown on the relevant web page.

 Personal Names Database (PND)

-The PND is an index to names appearing in documents and includes entries from parish registers, quarter sessions, poor law, hospital record book, militia lists, poor law and other miscellaneous documents, mostly held at Northamptonshire Record Office.
+The PND is an index to names appearing in documents and includes entries from parish registers, quarter sessions, poor law, hospital record book, militia lists and other miscellaneous documents, mostly held at Northamptonshire Record Office.